KovalevDima/ClickHaskell/QA/README.md

 ...              decoder  ...
 └nameN : TypeN     -->    └nameM : TypeM
 ```
-we can construct a decoders/encoders for server/client\
+we can construct queries and decoders/encoders \
-packets with data
+for server/client packets with data

 Also we can construct queries like
 ```sql